Sumit4482/2024-02-12/readme.md

 ## 📝 Overview

-The Man Made Database tool is built on Node.js, utilizing the readline and fs modules to interact with the user and perform file system operations.
+The Man-Made Database tool is built on Node.js, utilizing the readline and fs modules to interact with the user and perform file system operations.
 The project is organized into several modules, each responsible for specific functionalities:

 - **main.js**: The main entry point of the application.
 It handles user input and delegates tasks to various modules based on the user's selections.
 - **fileOperations.js**: Contains functions for file-related operations such as creating, deleting, and renaming files, as well as reading file contents.